ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - post bootcamp/a - postbootcamp.md

     - SCSS
     - Tailwind (an alternative to Bootstrap)
     - GraphQL (an alterntative to REST -ie. a different way to create an API)
-    - SQL Databases (ex.
-MySQL and PostgreSQL are popular choices)
+    - SQL Databases (for example, MySQL or PostgreSQL are popular choices)